chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 - TreeName should also aim to be unique.
 - It seems likely that if people are working independently, there will be double-up on NestSiteName.
 This is the reason why I initially thought of this address-like naming system.
 So, while one should try to keep names unique, the only really critical point is that there are no two identical 'addresses'.
 - For all of these names, I use Camel Case.
 This is where all words start with a capital, and there are no spaces.
 Therefore, 'Blue Gum Track' becomes 'BlueGumTrack', or if you choose to use abbreviations in a name you might say 'BGTrack'.
-- Numbers are not necessary but they are useful and there is no reason not to use them aside from personal preference for memorable, descriptive names.
+- Numbers are not necessary but they are useful and there is no reason not to use them aside from personal preference for descriptive names.

 A surveyor may choose to record the site at the top of their survey-notes, and then one need only write: <br>
 _— +NestSiteName_

+Nest-Site Types:
+- TH = Tree Hollow
+- NB = Nest-Box
+- AS = Artificial Structures that are not nest-boxes
+- GF = Geological Feature
+- BW = Burrow.
+[It can also mean0` Barrow Wight'.
+Please see the notes of Barrow Wights.]

+A Type can also be appended to the meta-structure at any point that is appropriate:
+- T = Tree
+- AS = Artificial Structure
+- GF = Geological Feature
+- E = Earth

+Some features, such as burrows, are not nest-site structures of interest in the same way that tree-hollows are, but they are included in the context of some species using these different kinds of structure.

+Site Name:
+- Often a property name.
+In this case it is usually nested within post-code
+- If the site is a large reserve, then the post-code may come afterwards.
+This indicates that the site may span multiple post-codes, and that the post code is given only to eliminate confusion with other locations of the same name.
+Recall that the idea is to prevent replicas of `addresses' and to be descriptive — there is actually a bit of room to work within that.
+- A secondary site name may be introduced if it is felt useful E.g. `NorthEast'.
+The asterisk and the plus-sign exist to clarify when the name is referring to a specific structure, allowing people to communicate accurately without needing a data-field on their sheet.

 **Location**<br>
 - GPS (Global Positioning System) coordinates — Latitude and Longitude [1] to _six decimal places_.
-The coordiante system needs clarification.
+The coordinate system needs clarification.
 What-three-words may be used as an add-on but not a replacement.
 If coordinates are unavailable, two things are necessary: a written description to find location, and either a photo or sufficient sketch (see 'Identity' variable).

 **Identity**<br>
-- Identifying photos of nest-site structure, with surrounding context so that similar strucutres can be distinguished from each other, and the nest-site can be found easily in the environemtn.
+- Identifying photos of nest-site structure, with surrounding context so that similar structures can be distinguished from each other, and the nest-site can be found easily in the environment.
 - Other photos at discretion.
 This also relates to condition and signs of wear.
 - If photos are unavailable, a sufficient description and sketch must be included.
-The test for sufficiency is replicability: people familair with the protocol but otherwise niave to the nest-sites must be able to find them.
+The test for sufficiency is replicability: people familiar with the protocol but otherwise naive to the nest-sites must be able to find them.

 **Date of First Observation**<br>
 - Given to the day.
 [2]